Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB should be 0% faster than the Geforce GTX 760 overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB is 0% quicker than the Geforce GTX 760 overall, because of its greater bandwidth. (explain)

-Texel RateThe Geforce GTX 760 should be much (about 90%) better at AF than the GeForce GTX 580 3GB. (explain)
+Texel RateThe Geforce GTX 760 should be a lot (approximately 90%) more effective at texture filtering than the GeForce GTX 580 3GB. (explain)

-Pixel RateThe GeForce GTX 580 3GB is a small bit (approximately 18%) more effective at full screen anti-aliasing than the Geforce GTX 760, and capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 580 3GB will be a bit (about 18%) better at full screen anti-aliasing than the Geforce GTX 760, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison